ChThH/Theological-Reflections/docs/canon_web.md

 ---
 layout: page
+title: |
-title: "The Great Canon of Repentance — St Andrew of Crete"
+    The Great Canon of Repentance
+    — by St Andrew of Crete"
 ---